opral/monorepo/rfcs/002-tech-stack.md

 - SPA, SSR, MPA, (PWA)

 The editor is a classical SPA while the website is SSR.
+Note however that the experience of using the editor should not be hidden behind a login screen.
+After all, inlang is great to crowd source translations.

 - SEO ✅ (website) ❔ (editor)

 SEO is important for the website and might be important for the editor.

 ## Choices